gpremer/mvpeventbus/README.markdown

       // view logic here
     }

 It is suggested that UI-framework-specific methods call back to methods in the presenter that the View belongs to.
+The is to have as little logic as possible in the view and as much as possible in the presenter.
+The view should only contain the code that requires a run-time environment to test.
+The presenter should contain everything that can be tested a as unit test.
+In practice, it depends on the amount of test coverage you aim for.
+If you're not unit testing every last bit of your application, it may be convenient to shift a bit more reponsability to the view.

 For a complete example, look at the included mvp-swingexample or mvp-vaadin-example projects.

 ## Extensions

-On top of the base functionality, there are a number of interesting additions
+On top of the base functionality, there are a number of interesting additions.

-### Event bus segments
+### Event bus segment types

-For larger applications it does not make sense to have a single event bus interface that reference all presenters in the whole application.
-Therefore it is possible to split up the event bus in distinct segments.
-Each of the segments can then group related presenters.
-At run time, there is still a single "fysical" bus that has access to all events, but at design and compile time, the dependency graph is much simplified.
+For larger applications it doesn't make sense to have a single event bus interface containing all events and all presenters for the whole application.
+Therefore, it is possible to get different views of the whole event bus that only show a number of, likely related, events.
+These parts are called "segments", but keep in mind that there is only one event bus that handles all events.
+Events are not local to a certain segment.
+Still, this concept allows modularising applications at design time.

-To work with event bus fragments, all you have to do is make separate event bus interfaces.
-These interfaces have no relationshop on each other.
-Only when requesting an event bus instance from the factory, are the fragments combined.
+To work with event bus segments, all you have to do is make separate event bus interfaces.
+These interfaces have no relationship to each other when coding.
+Only when configuring an event bus factory at run time, are the fragments combined.

 E.g.

-    EVENT_BUS_FACTORY.createEventBus(ApplicationBus.class, CategoryMgtBus.class).init(this);
+    BasicEventBusFactory.withSegments(MainEventBus.class, ChainedEventBus.class, OtherEventBus.class).build()

-In this example `ApplicationBus` and `CategoryMgtBus` both are event bus interface each with their own set of presenters (the sets may overlap, although this will typically not be the case).
+In this example `MainEventBus`, `ChainedEventBus` and `OtherEventBus` are event bus interfaces each with their own set of presenters (the sets may overlap, although this will typically not be the case).
 The resulting event bus instance implements both interfaces.
-The declared type is the type of the first argument, in this case `CategoryMgtBus`, but the instance ccan be cast to any of the other interfaces.
+The declared type of any event bus instance created from this factory is the type of the first argument, in this case `MainEventBus`, but the instance can be cast to any of the other interfaces.

 Since frequent casting in client code is not so nice, the `BasePresenter` has some syntactic sugar for this.
 The standard type of the event bus instance is declared through the generics type argument.
 The other segment types can accessed through a helper method `getEventBus(<segment interface>)` as in: